lobosi/Global-Emissions-Analysis/README.md

 # Global-Emissions-Analysis

+### Description

 This repository provides a comprehensive analysis of global emissions, exploring the interplay between CO₂ output, economic growth, population trends, and energy consumption.
 Through a series of Jupyter Notebooks, it offers both aggregate and per-capita perspectives, highlighting key patterns and relationships that inform our understanding of environmental impact and sustainability.

-Content:
+### Content

-CO2_emission.ipynb: Presents a comprehensive analysis of global CO₂ emissions, utilizing data visualization techniques to highlight trends and anomalies over time.
+**CO2_emission.ipynb**: Presents a comprehensive analysis of global CO₂ emissions, utilizing data visualization techniques to highlight trends and anomalies over time.

-Consumption.ipynb: Focuses on the patterns of energy consumption worldwide, examining how different regions' energy usage correlates with their emissions profiles.
+**Consumption.ipynb**: Focuses on the patterns of energy consumption worldwide, examining how different regions' energy usage correlates with their emissions profiles.

-GDP.ipynb: Investigates the economic aspect by analyzing how GDP growth influences emissions, considering factors like industrialization and technological advancements.
+**GDP.ipynb**: Investigates the economic aspect by analyzing how GDP growth influences emissions, considering factors like industrialization and technological advancements.

-Population.ipynb: Explores demographic factors, assessing how population growth and urbanization contribute to increased emissions.
+**Population.ipynb**: Explores demographic factors, assessing how population growth and urbanization contribute to increased emissions.

-Prod.ipynb: Analyzes emissions stemming from industrial production, identifying key sectors that contribute significantly to global emissions.
+**Prod.ipynb**: Analyzes emissions stemming from industrial production, identifying key sectors that contribute significantly to global emissions.

-ei_capita.ipynb: Calculates emissions per capita, offering insights into individual countries' environmental footprints relative to their populations.
+**ei_capita.ipynb**: Calculates emissions per capita, offering insights into individual countries' environmental footprints relative to their populations.

-ei_gdp.ipynb: Examines the emissions intensity in relation to GDP, providing a measure of economic efficiency concerning environmental impact.
+**ei_gdp.ipynb**: Examines the emissions intensity in relation to GDP, providing a measure of economic efficiency concerning environmental impact.

+**Important Note**: I am not a climate scientist.
+This repository reflects my personal exploration of global emissions data as part of my ongoing development in data science and analytical skills.
+The analyses presented are intended for educational purposes and should not be interpreted as expert climate research.